advmczvk/omecon-task/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## CI/CD Pipeline

+This project includes a CI/CD pipeline configured with GitHub Actions.
+The pipeline is defined in the `.github/workflows/ci.yml` file.
+It runs tests and checks code quality on every push to the **main** branch and on pull requests.

 ## Additional Resources